 amber ales, its sales suffered.

-Oxford's 14.5 US bbl kettle and entire Hickey Equipment Company brewhouse had been originally shipped in pieces from the UK and reassembled in Glen Burnie, MD.
+Oxford's 14.5 U.S.-barrel kettle and entire Hickey Equipment Company brewhouse had been originally shipped in pieces from the UK and reassembled in Glen Burnie, MD.
 Its old-fashioned propane gas-fired heating rings, submerged within the wort, would sound as a jet engine revving for take-off.
-Its fermenters, true to its English roots, were traditional open-topped 15 and 30 US bbl fermenters.
+Its fermenters, true to its English roots, were traditional open-topped fermenters (sized at approximately 15 and 30 U.S. barrels).

 On Wednesday, December 30, 1998, Oxford's kettle was fired up for the last time.
 Shortly thereafter, all the equipment was sold.
 The fate of the brewhouse is unknown by this writer.
 But many of the Century-built unitanks are now in service for the Terrapin Brewery of Georgia.